Get

 Exercise 🐕

 Lakeland Terriers need about an hour of vigorous exercise each day to stay happy and healthy, which can be split up into walks, outside time, and indoor activities.
-They’re a very active breed that can keep up with the best canine athletes, but they don’t realize their size sometimes.
+They’re an active breed that can keep up with the best canine athletes, but they don’t realize their size sometimes.
 Fetch, tug-of-war, and agility courses are just a few possibilities you can employ to keep your Lakeland Terrier entertained on boring summer afternoons.

 Mental stimulation indoors is key to managing the Lakeland Terrier’s high energy levels.
-Even when you think you’ve worn them out, they start chewing on all your shoes or digging holes in the yard.
-These are signs you need to step up your game, so invest in some enrichment games like snuffle mats and Kong puzzle feeders and begin a daily training routine if you haven’t already.
+Even when you think you’ve worn them out, they will start chewing on all your shoes or digging holes in the yard.
+These are signs you need to step up your game, so invest in some enrichment games like snuffle mats and Kong puzzle feeders, and begin a daily training routine if you haven’t already.

 Training 🦮

 Lakeland Terriers are intelligent and trainable and learn commands quickly.
-The catch is that they can be very stubborn when they don’t want to do something, requiring some patience on your part.
+The catch is that they can be stubborn when they don’t want to do something, requiring patience on your part.
 Your best behavioral tool during training is consistent positive reinforcement.
 For example, start by rewarding your Lakeland Terrier for responding to their name as a puppy.
 Once they get that down, you can move to more basic but still important commands like sit, stay, or heel.

 Extensive but careful socialization is vital to forming a more well-rounded Lakeland Terrier.
 They’re well-mannered dogs in general, but they’re known for being willful.
 Begin socializing by taking your dog out on their leash and observing their reaction to stimuli like strangers, other dogs, and other animals like birds.
 If they bark or tug on the leash around another dog, for instance, stand still like a statue and appear indifferent.
 When they calm down, praise and reward them.
 You don’t have to use treats all the time, but they certainly do help streamline the process!